openvinotoolkit/openvino/src/frontends/tensorflow/docs/architecture.md

 `Frontend` converts operations in topological order and requires `NodeContext` for the current operation node, which includes `Decoder` and `OutputVector` inputs from already converted nodes.

-TensorFlow conversion into the OpenVINO opset operation requires one pass or two passes:
-* One pass using [Loaders]((../src/op/)) directly transforms TF operation into a sub-graph of OpenVINO opset.
-* Two passes consist of [Loaders](../src/op/) and [Internal Transformations](../src/helper_transforms),
-where the first pass transforms a TF operation into a sub-graph with [Internal Operations](../src/helper_ops), and the second pass avoids internal operations.

-In the majority of cases, it is sufficient to use just one pass for TensorFlow operation conversion The workflow of the conversion step is presented in the diagram below:
+The workflow of the conversion step is presented in the diagram below:

 ```mermaid